joeax/LearnAI-DesigningandArchitectingIntelligentAgents/04-architectures/2_activity.md

 ## Exercise

-With your group, create either a comprehensive POC Project Plan (using any software you normally use in your regular assignments) **or** a simple functional POC application.
+With your group, create a sample architecture to add to your ADS document (similar to the ones presented in the session) **and**  either a comprehensive POC Project Plan (using any software you normally use in your regular assignments) **or** a simple functional POC application.
 Note the time constraints you have for this lab work, and if you do not think you can create the application itself, focus on the POC engagement.

 *References for creating a POC:*